COMING SOON!!!

 My grandparents were Russian Jewish immigrants.
 My father was born in Buenos Aires.
 My mother studied art and design in 1930s Paris.

-I emerged into London’s rabble of refugees in 1946, and we soon left the UK for the glamour of Los Angeles then New York.
-In 1950 we returned to post-war Blighty where the only nod to colour were the frequent pea soup fogs.
+I emerged into post-war London but we soon left for the ‘glamour’ of Los Angeles then New York, returning to Blighty in 1950 where the only nod to colour were the frequent pea soup fogs.

-Educated at the Lycée Français, I learned to flirt fluently in four languages.
-By the age of 9, I’d danced flamenco under Spanish stars, picked grapes in the vineyards of Tuscany, eaten Bouillabaisse in the back streets of Marseilles and developed a passion for the art of tauromachia.
+Educated at the Lycée Français, by the age of 9, I’d danced flamenco under Spanish stars, picked grapes in the vineyards of Tuscany, eaten Bouillabaisse in the back streets of Marseilles and developed a passion for the art of tauromachia.

 At 18, I travelled through Andalucía as interpreter on the biography of the world’s most famous bullfighter, El Cordobés.
 The book was entitled … or I’ll Dress You in Mourning and became an international best seller.
 It may have been his story, but it was also mine . . .